elementary OS User Handbook

 3. On the Appearance tab, you can select the Dock theme, specify its position on the desktop, and adjust the icons size.

-If the option to reveal the pointer with Ctrl is enabled, you need to use the right Ctrl on your keyboard to open the Dock preferences.
+If the option to is enabled, you need to use the right Ctrl on your keyboard to open the Dock preferences.